mwermelinger/Learn-to-code-for-data-analysis/README.md

 - twice a year on [FutureLearn](http://tiny.cc/lcda), with discussion forums and facilitator support;
 - 24/7 on [OpenLearn](http://tiny.cc/lcda-ol), without forums and without support.

+The course was written by Michel Wermelinger (parts 1 and 3), Rob Griffiths (part 2) and Tony Hirst (part 4).

-This repository does _not_ contain the course materials.
+This repository does _not_ contain the course text.
 It contains:

 - one test notebook to check that your software installation includes Python 3 and the necessary data analysis and visualisation libraries;